microsoft/azure-health-data-services-workshop/README.md

 + In the second part of the workshop (Challenges 05-10), you'll get exposure to the DICOM and MedTech services in Azure Health Data Services.
 You will also work with exporting FHIR data for analytics, and you will set up a user-facing application to connect with the FHIR service.

   + Challenge-05 - Export and Anonymize Data
-  + Challenge-07 - Consent capabilities of AHDS FHIR service
+  + Challenge-07 - Consent capabilities of the FHIR service
-  + Challenge-08 - DICOM
+  + Challenge-08 - DICOM service
-  + Challenge-09 - IoT Connector for FHIR
+  + Challenge-09 - MedTech service
-  + Challenge-10 - Optional - FhirBlaze (Blazor app dev + FHIR)
+  + Challenge-10 - FhirBlaze (Blazor app dev + FHIR)

 ## Where to start?